Massey University's Upside-Down Prioritisation of Taxpayer Funds: Fiscal Malfeasance & the TRUE Cost of Institutional Arrogance

 So my advice to the learned counsellors is this:

 Unless you have a plan and a reason for suing me (Headline: Cash-Strapped Massey Sues Grieving Pet Owner to Hide 750% Overdose, Teaching Aid Conversion & Evidence Destruction through 'Euthanasia') then some time very soon would be a good time to stop encouraging the venerable Dean to stop wasting public funds.
-The new Vice-Chancellor is already about to inherit a seemingly endless and continually upscaling multi-lawyer scrolling session of my life's work . . . that assumedly he didn't authorise, although if he did, he might end up with some explaining to do to the Minister of Finance, the Hon.
+The new Vice-Chancellor is already about to inherit a bill for the seemingly endless and continually upscaling multi-lawyer scrolling session of my life's work . . . that assumedly he didn't authorise, although if he did, he might end up with some explaining to do to the Minister of Finance, the Hon.
 Nicola Willis, the Minister for Tertiary Education and Skills, the Hon.
 Penny Simmonds, and the Minister of Education, the Hon.
 Erica Stanford.

 If the public finds out that at a time when University budgets are being slashed, student fees are rising, and hundreds of frontline staff are being made redundant, Massey is paying top-tier legal hit squad rates for an intensive weekend audit of a grieving pet owner-client's blog, the PR fall-out you'll have created for the Massey brand will be radioactive.